rydmike/flex_color_scheme/README.md

 ```

 You can now start using `FlexColorScheme`based themes in your application.
 The easiest way to do so is to use one
 of the 20 built-in color schemes.
-The schemes have enums that you can use to refer to them with, their data object
+The schemes have enums that you can use to refer to them, their corresponding
-holds name, description and separate scheme data for each schemes' light and dark mode.
-The Google material schemes
+data object holds name, description and separate scheme data for each schemes' light and dark mode.
+The Google
-used as example in the Material guide and that also exist as defaults for `ColorScheme.light()` and
+Material schemes used as example in the Material Guide, that also exist as defaults for `ColorScheme.light()` and
 `ColorScheme.dark()` in Flutter SDK, as well as the high contrast schemes `ColorScheme.highContrastLight()` and
-`ColorScheme.highContrastDark()` in Flutter, also exist as the first two predefined schemes in `FlexColorScheme`.
+`ColorScheme.highContrastDark()` in Flutter are also included as the first two predefined
+schemes in `FlexColorScheme`.

 ### Default Sample Application

 The package contains five different example applications with increasing complexity.

-To try the simplest default sample, example number 1 of `FlexColorScheme` on a device or simulator,
+To try the simplest of them, example 1 in `FlexColorScheme` on a device or simulator,
 clone the [repository](https://github.com/rydmike/flex_color_scheme) and run the example:

 ```bash